Breeder of third generation Minuet and Minuet Tall cats, the pride of cat lovers, and the kings and queens of the cat

 Eventually, we were notified by Judy Felsman of Judy’s Cuties that she had a boy we could look at.
 As it turned out, he was as near to perfect as we could get.
-We watched his development with an air of apprehension, given the disappointments we’d already experienced in finding a boy.
+We watched his development with an air of apprehension, given the disappointments we had already experienced in finding a boy.
 We didn’t want to get too attached to him in case something turned up that he wouldn’t fit our program.
 But after all the searching and hoping and waiting, we finally got to take him home.
-He became Clawed LeMieux, our first stud boy.
+He became Clawed LeMieux, our first and only stud boy.
 He has since grown into a marvelous cat, becoming a quad-